 Slight Changes for Celebrating Tibetan New Year 2022

 Due to the impact of novel Coronavirus, instead of visiting families in person during the New Year, this year many local Tibetans choose to pay the New Year Visit online.
 People use WeChat, online chatting apps, to send the red pocket money and voice message and new year greeting videos to relatives and friends.

 A local Tibetan was sending his New Year greeting online at home.

 In addition, to avoid huge crowds and potential risk of the spread of Coronavirus, local government also set up a number of designated market stalls selling candies, daily necessities and new year products to local Tibetans in Lhasa.
 People can even order your new year merchandise online and have someone delivered it directly to your home.

 Despite the fact that no large-scale public new year celebrations will be held in Tibet, locals Tibetans are still having a great time for their special Tibetan New Year.
 For almost 30 days, Tibet remains Coronvirus-free across China.

 Pasang, our senior local travel expert, expressed his New Year wishes to you during Losar Festival.

 So, hopefully, and it's very likely that Tibet travel will resume soon in the months to come.
 As a prestigious local Tibet travel agency, we promise to bring the warm spring breeze and the good news of the resumption of Tibet tour to you in the first place.

-Or if you need our professional help for planning your Tibet tour 2021 or 2022, please feel free to email your inquiry to us, and our friendly travel experts will offer you free and professional consultation with 12 hrs.
+Or if you need our professional help for planning your Tibet tour 2022, please feel free to email your inquiry to us, and our friendly travel experts will offer you free and professional consultation with 12 hrs.